 - Hospice care

->

-> Social Work conducts one annual adult memorial service and four quarterly pediatric memorial services throughout the year for for families, friends, hospital staff and the community to commemorate the lives of those they have lost.
-For information about our adult memorial services, contact April Greene at 713-792-5388.
+Social Work conducts one annual adult memorial service and four quarterly pediatric memorial services throughout the year for families, friends, hospital staff and the community to commemorate the lives of those they have lost.
+For information about our adult memorial services, contact April Pichon at 713-792-5388.
 For pediatric memorial services, contact Heather Derousse at 713-792-7146.

 Main Building, Floor 2, near The Park, B2.4650